 Soil and planting

-The genus Alocasia forms part of the family Araceae, the aroids.
-The majority of these plants like a loose, well-draining soil type.
+The genus Alocasia forms part of the family Araceae, the aroids (a group that includes popular houseplants like Syngonium podophyllum, Monstera deliciosa, and Rhaphidophora tetrasperma).
+The majority of these plant prefer a loose, well-draining soil type.
 Alocasia amazonica ‘Polly’ is no exception.

 It really doesn’t appreciate compact mixes, which prevent air from getting to the roots and might not drain quickly enough.
 Sure, this cultivar likes its soil lightly moist, but that’s not the same as soaking wet: the medium should let excess water drain quickly to prevent the corm from rotting.